 - Full-blown log management solution with filtering, full-text search, alerting, scheduled reporting, AWS S3, Google Cloud, Azure IBM Cloud, Digital Ocean, and MinIO archiving integrations, Elasticsearch-compatible API, and Syslog support, giving you the possibility of shipping not only Apache Cassandra metrics, but logs as well.

 To start monitoring Apache Cassandra, you only need to install the agent in your environment by following the on-screen instructions.
 No matter if it is bare-metal, virtual machine, or container, you end up getting metrics for Apache Cassandra and the hardware it is running on.
 For example, the container that Apache Cassandra is running with.
 After that, you end up with out-of-the-box reports for each crucial group of metrics.
 Quick and easy.

 The pricing depends on the number of monitored hosts or containers.
 Metrics monitoring is flexible and metered by the hour, making it suitable for dynamic environments that scale up and down.
 You only pay for what you’ve used.
 Logs pricing depends on the volume and retention with a per-GB volume discount as your log volume, or data retention goes up.
 A limited free plan is available for both metrics and logs, with paid plans starting at $3.6/month for metrics and $50/month for logs.

 2. New Relic Cassandra Monitoring

-New Relic as an end-to-end observability solution providing Apache Cassandra integration is available in a software-as-a-service model.
+New Relic as an end-to-end observability solution with Apache Cassandra integration available in a software-as-a-service model.
 Its monitoring capabilities include crucial database, JVM, operating system metrics, and inventory data for full visibility into the cluster and the execution environment.
 Combined with alerts and New Relic Query Language, the platform provides everything needed to have everything Apache Cassandra-related under control.

 - Application Performance Monitoring with dashboarding and full Apache Cassandra support.